travelping/ergw/doc/walkthrough-saegw.md

     sudo ss -aunp \( sport = 2123 or sport = 8805 \)

-* Check that the VPP gtp-up setup is working, on the vpp cli
+* Check that the VPP gtp-up setup is working, on the VPP cli

     show gtp-up nwi

-* After a GTP session has been created, on the vpp cli list all sessions
+* After a GTP session has been created, on the VPP cli list all sessions

     show gtp-up session